 There are various decriminalization models, including removing penalties on the use of some or all drugs, allowing possession within specified amounts and using penalties- such as fines or treatment requirements.
 Such policies have led to:

 - Reduced health and non-health-related social costs related to drug use, especially among vulnerable populations

 - Decreased transmission of HIV and Hepatitis C

 - Improved relations between the community and the police

 Tainted drug supply is at the heart of the opioid crisis and safe Supply programs address drug poisoning at the root.
-Criminalization of drugs and drugs use forces people turn to underground markets, where the strength and toxicity of substances is unknown and the risk of experiencing harms is higher.
+Criminalization of drugs and drug use forces people to turn to underground markets, where the strength and toxicity of substances are unknown and the risk of experiencing harms is higher.
 Safe supply programs expand harm reduction beyond supervised consumption and treatment services.
 They include distributing substances to users as alternatives to street-level drugs that may be contaminated with other additives such as fentanyl.
 These programs already exist in some parts of the country, making it possible for providers to prescribe drugs such as hydromorphone and diacetylmorphine for people who use opioids.
 In 2019, the Federal government announced therapy involving hydromorphone and announced funding to explore safe supply options.

 The need for change is urgent.
 There must be a shift in how officials approach drugs and usage.
 This issue must be approached through a public health lens, instead of a criminal justice one, and should focus on access to health, social services and harm reduction.

 Join us in calling for Canada to adopt a human rights and public health focused response to the ongoing crisis.
 We’re calling for: